MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 Learn more	Actions
 ```

-In the Microsoft Defender XDR portal (security.microsoft.com), you will see:
+In the [Microsoft Defender portal](https://security.microsoft.com), you should see information like this:

-> Suspicious 'BmTestOfflineUI' behavior was blocked
+   `Suspicious 'BmTestOfflineUI' behavior was blocked`

-Once you click on it, you will see the alert tree that has the following information:
+When you select it, you see the alert tree that has the following information:

-> Defender detected and terminated active 'Behavior:Win32/BmTestOfflineUI' in process 'powershell.exe' during behavior monitoring
+   `Defender detected and terminated active 'Behavior:Win32/BmTestOfflineUI' in process 'powershell.exe' during behavior monitoring`

-##

 ## macOS